Get free guidance and exclusive deals to grow your business with business.com+

 State workplace privacy and employee monitoring laws

 As with any issue that states regulate, workplace privacy and employee monitoring laws vary among states.
-The most notable laws come from the following states:
+Business owners must remain vigilant regarding local statutes, as demonstrated by regulations in the following states:

 • Connecticut: Any company that monitors its employees in the workplace must inform them in writing and detail the tracking methods used ahead of time.